wemu/jetbrains-cwm-chart/readme.md

+# Important Update

+***
+Starting on April 6, 2021, JetBrains will begin selling [Code With Me Enterprise](https://www.jetbrains.com/code-with-me/).
+***

+The download of the lobby and relay server is no longer possible.
+So this chart will be archived sooner or later.
+Probably sooner, like: tomorrow.
+Still: it was a nice experiment :)

 # Kubernetes Helm Chart for the Jetbrains Code With Me Plugin

 This repository contains some scripts to build docker images